rumaan3/Deploy-Static-Website-on-AWS/README.md

     sudo service httpd start
     ```
 2. Open a web browser and enter the public IP address of your EC2 instance.
+3. If You are using a chrome Browser make sure to remove the "s" from https:// or else add http:// before the public IP address
-3. You should see your static website displayed in the browser.
+4. You should see your static website displayed in the browser.

 ## Conclusion